lazerwalker/orbital/README.md

   * `$marginless`: By default, grid columns do not contain a gutter.
 If `$marginless` is set to false, a five-pixel gutter will be applied as a left margin.
   * `$table`: Set this to true if the elements being sized are part of an HTML table.
 By default, columns are arranged horizontally by making them all `float:left`.
 If the columns are part of a table, this isn't acceptable, so we need to accomodate.

 I personally recommend referencing all variables other than $full by name.
-For example, if you want an element to take up 3 columns on all screen sizes except for a portrait or landscape smartphone, where it should only be 1 column, I would recommend writing it as such:
+For example, if you want an element to take up 3 columns on all screen sizes except for a portrait or landscape smartphone, where it should only be 1 column, I would write it as such:

-`+column(3, $iphone-landscape: 1, $iphone-portrait: 1)`
+`+column(3, $iphone-landscape: 1)`

 **full-width-column**